-However, they had already piloted a social prescribing service, a follow on from the Community Organisers programme, to reduce the amount of people going to local GPs unnecessarily.
+However, they had already piloted a social prescribing service, with the help of a £95,000 People’s Health Trust grant, to reduce the amount of people going to local GPs unnecessarily.
 It was trialled in one practice initially, where the Community Link Worker became an embedded part of the GP team.
 GPs could directly refer a patient to them to discuss issues going on in their life – such as having benefits stopped, struggling with housing or relationships, or losing their job – which were leading to health issues.

 “Community Link Workers are best placed to ask ‘what matters to you’ than a GP and can signpost people to practical ways of improving their life.”
 Stephen Ward, Gateshead Council

 The Community Link Workers bring their community development experience and match it with the clinical expertise of GPs to provide a more holistic service to patients.
 The project quickly scaled up to 4 local practices, who were all keen to experience the benefits of this new, holistic approach.